If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 System Text

-The string assigned to be the nickname given to the Beedrill from the unused leftover in-game trade.
+The nickname string given to the Beedrill from the unused leftover in-game trade.

 Japanese International